-T-Server uses the following three additional extensions for call-related events to provide the presubstitution value of the corresponding event attribute:
+T-Server uses the following three additional attributes for call-related events to provide the presubstitution value of the corresponding event attribute:

-- GCTI_SUB_THIS_DN-Corresponds to AttributeThisDN. - GCTI_SUB_OTHER_DN-Corresponds to AttributeOtherDN. - GCTI_SUB_THIRD_DN-Corresponds to AttributeThirdPartyDN.
+- GCTI\SUB\THIS\DN-Corresponds to AttributeThisDN. - GCTI\SUB\OTHER\DN-Corresponds to AttributeOtherDN. - GCTI\SUB\THIRD\DN-Corresponds to AttributeThirdPartyDN.

-T-Server provides an extension if the value has been substituted by T-Server.
-For example, if AttributeOtherDN has been substituted in an event, T-Server provides extension GCTI_SUB_OTHER_DN in that event.
+T-Server provides an Extensions attribute if the value has been substituted by T-Server.
+For example-if AttributeOtherDN has been substituted in an event, T-Server provides the Extensions attribute GCTI\SUB\OTHER\DN in that event.